1 - Introduction

 Although the General Data Protection Regulation data laws apply to the EU, we will apply the same policy for the processing of personal data held by us for residents outside this geographical area.
 We will honour your request for access to your personal data or request that we stop processing your data.

 By giving us your personal data for the purposes of registration, you are giving us consent to hold and process your data outside of your country of residence.
 This includes disclosing elements of your personal data to third party business connected with the day to day running of our business.

 This may occur because our information technology storage facilities and servers are located outside your country of residence and could include storage of your personal data on servers in the UK.

 We hope this Privacy Notice has been helpful in explaining how we handle your personal data and your rights.

 If you have any further questions, please don't hesitate to contact our Data Protection Co-ordinator for further guidance:

-Alternatively, write to us at Data Protection Co-ordinator, Foxwood House, Dobbs Lane, Kesgrave, Suffolk, United Kingdom, IP5 2QQ
+Alternatively, write to the Data Protection Co-ordinator, at OFTEC, Foxwood House, Dobbs Lane, Kesgrave, Suffolk, United Kingdom, IP5 2QQ

 17 - Last updated